-Keeping customer information up-to-date
+Keeping customer information up-to-date15

-- 5.13 TCSP licensees should take steps from time to time to ensure that customers' information obtained for the purposes of complying with the requirements of sections 2 and 3 of Part 2 of Schedule 2 to the AMLO is up-to-date and relevant. - 5.14 TCSP licensees should undertake periodic reviews of existing records of customers and conduct review under circumstances of certain triggering events, including: - (a) when a significant transaction (i.e. in terms of monetary value or where the transaction is unusual or not in line with the licensee's knowledge of the customer) is to take place; - (b) when a material change occurs in the way the customer's account is operated; - (c) when the TCSP licensee's customer documentation standards change substantially; or - (d) when the TCSP licensee is aware that it lacks sufficient information about the customer concerned. - 5.15 In all cases, the factors determining the period of review or what constitutes a triggering event should be clearly defined in the TCSP licensees' policies and procedures.
+- 5.13 TCSP licensees should take steps from time to time to ensure that customers' information obtained for the purposes of complying with the requirements of sections 2 and 3 of Part 2 of Schedule 2 to the AMLO is up-to-date and relevant. - 5.14 TCSP licensees should undertake periodic reviews of existing records of customers and conduct review under circumstances of certain triggering events, including: - (a) when a significant transaction (i.e. in terms of monetary value or where the transaction is unusual or not in line with the licensee's knowledge of the customer) is to take place; - (b) when a material change occurs in the way the customer's account is operated; - (c) when the TCSP licensee's customer documentation standards change substantially; or - (d) when the TCSP licensee is aware that it lacks sufficient information about the customer concerned. - 5.15 In all cases, the factors determining the period of review or what constitutes a triggering event should be clearly defined in the TCSP licensees' policies and procedures. - 5.16 All customers that present high ML/TF risk should be subject to a minimum of an annual review, or more frequent reviews if deemed necessary by the TCSP licensee, to ensure the CDD information retained remains up-to-date and relevant.

-&lt;sup>12 Please refer to section 5(1)(a) of Part 2 of Schedule 2 to the AMLO.
+15 Please refer to section 5(1)(a) of Part 2 of Schedule 2 to the AMLO.

-Identifying and verifying customer's identity
+Identifying and verifying customer's identity16

-- 5.16 TCSP licensees must identify the customer and verify the customer's identity by reference to documents, data or information provided by a reliable and independent source: - (a) a governmental body; - (b) the Registrar or any other RA; - (c) an authority in a place outside Hong Kong that performs functions similar to those of the Registrar or any other RA; or - (d) any other reliable and independent source that is recognized by the Registrar. - 5.17 Guidance for the identification and verification of different types of customers (including their beneficial owners) are set out in the appendices of this Guideline:
+- 5.17 TCSP licensees must identify the customer and verify the customer's identity by reference to documents, data or information provided by: - (a) a governmental body; - (b) the Registrar or any other RA; - (c) an authority in a place outside Hong Kong that performs functions similar to those of the Registrar or any other RA; - (d) a digital identification system that is a reliable and independent source that is recognized by the Registrar; or - (e) any other reliable and independent source that is recognized by the Registrar. - 5.18 Guidance for the identification and verification of different types of customers (including their beneficial owners) are set out in the appendices of this Guideline:

 Customer type Appendix

-Individual Α
+Individual A

 Corporation В

 Partnership or unincorporated body С

 Trust D

-5.18 TCSP licensees should recognise that some types of documents are more easily forged than others.
+5.19 TCSP licensees should recognise that some types of documents are more easily forged than others.
 If there is suspicion in relation to any documents provided by customers, TCSP licensees should take steps to establish whether the document provided is genuine, or has been reported as lost or stolen.
 This may include searching publicly available information, approaching RAs (such as the Immigration Department) or requesting corroboratory evidence from the customer.
 Where suspicion remains, the document in question should not be accepted and consideration should be given to making a report to the authorities.

-$^{\rm 13}\,$ Please refer to section 2(1)(a) of Part 2 of Schedule 2 to the AMLO.
+16 Please refer to section 2(1)(a) of Part 2 of Schedule 2 to the AMLO.

-Identifying and verifying customer's beneficial owner
+Identifying and verifying customer's beneficial owner17